algbio/panvc-founders/README.md

 Each experiment involves aligning different sets of reads to different indices.
 In the subdirectories of this repository, we have provided some scripts that may be helpful in automatizing the tasks.

+The [artificial mutation experiment](#experiments-with-artificial-mutations) should be the fastest one to run.

 ### Generating indices with PanVC

 We provide pregenerated indices for each experiment.
 In case you would like to prepare the index yourself, please follow these steps.
 The subdirectories in this repository also contain sample scripts for generating the indices.
 In general, PanVC’s indexing input consists of a directory with two files: `chr_list.txt` and `pangenome1.a2m`.
 The index consists of various files that `panvc_index` places in a given directory.